Protecting the Stability of the EW Vacuum from Planck-Scale Gravitational Effects: Protective Mechanisms in SUGRA

 The above property of a non-negative potential will generically persist in the minimal${}$ SUGRA for the full observable-sector potential $V$, namely upon the inclusion of gauge-invariant non-renormalizable operators consisting only of MSSM fields.
 To see this, we first write the MSSM superpotential~${\cal \widehat{W}}$ as the sum: ${\cal \widehat{W}} = \sum_a {\cal \widehat{W}}^a$, where ${\cal \widehat{W}}^a$ is an arbitrary superpotential term labelled by the index $a$.
 Then, we notice that the only negative contribution to~$V$ can potentially come from both the cross terms and the last term that occur in $V_F$ given in~\eqref{eq:VF}.
 In particular, up to an overall positive factor $e^{{\cal K}/M^2_{\rm Pl}}$, we have

 In arriving at the last equality in~\eqref{eq:VFcross}, we used the fact that ${\cal K}_{,\,\bar{i}} {\cal W}^a_{,\, i} = N_a {\cal W}^a$ in minimal SUGRA, where $N_a$ is the number of scalar fields $\varphi_i$ present in ${\cal \widehat{W}}^a$.
 Given that $N_{a,b} \ge 2$ for all superpotential terms in the MSSM, the last expression on the RHS of~\eqref{eq:VFcross} will be non-negative, with a possible exception specific field configurations for which $N_a \neq N_b$.
-Thus, barring fine-tuning, the $F$-term potential $V_F$ of the observable sector in~\eqref{eq:VF} will be non-negative\footnote{Instead, hidden-sector chiral superfields $\widehat{Z}$ can lead to a negative contribution to $V_F$ via SUSY-breaking effects from a Polonyi-type superpotential ${\cal \widehat{W}}_{\rm hidden} = m^2 ( \widehat{Z} + \beta )$, for which $N_{a,b} \le 1$.
-This negative contribution is even desirable, as it can be used to fine-tune the cosmological constant to its observed small value.
-Similarly, non-minimal Kaehler potential may also lead to negative contributions to~$V_F$.
-A more detailed discussion is given in~\cite{Nilles:1983ge}.}.
+Thus, barring fine-tuning, the $F$-term potential $V_F$ of the observable sector in~\eqref{eq:VF} will be non-negative~$^{2}$.
 Since $V_D\ge 0$ as well, the complete MSSM scalar potential, including the infinite series of the non-renormalizable operators, will generically be non-negative.

 The above situation changes drastically, if the SUSY-breaking $A$-terms as given in~\eqref{eq:Vbr} are added to the scalar potential $V$.
 For illustration, let us consider the minimally extended MSSM superpotential